01 of 04

 Pull the claws with a slight twist away from the lobster body to separate them.
 Pull the smaller, thumb-like part of the claw as far as it will go away from the rest of the claw, then pull it a bit more to break it off.
 With a cracker or a heavy knife break the claw shell and pull out the meat, this is where small forks come in handy.

-If the claw meat doesn't pretty nearly full the shell around it, it was held too long with a rubber band around its claw.
+If the claw meat doesn't pretty nearly fill the shell around it, it was held too long with a rubber band around its claw.
 Find another source for your lobster.Continue to 4 of 4 below.

 04 of 04